Register for Vista, the Free Mexico Newsletter

-About El Tajin
+Experience El Tajin

-About El Tajin
+Discover El Tajin

-El Tajin has some very unusual structures.
-Over 150 buildings have been identified on the site, although so far, only around twenty have been excavated and restored.
 Most archaeological sites you visit in Mexico were buried under mounds of earth and grass—reclaimed by the land after several centuries of abandonment.
-El Tajin is one of Mexico's most enigmatic archaeological sites.
-A comprehensive archaeological excavation project keeps revealing even more unusual buildings here.
+El Tajin is one of Mexico’s most enigmatic archaeological sites.
+A comprehensive archaeological excavation project keeps revealing even more unusual buildings here including temples, palaces and ball courts.
 As El Tajin unravels with surprising complexity, it keeps throwing up more and more mysteries.

-This site is fascinating because it is so "new" in terms of what is being done and found.
+This site is fascinating because it is so “new” in terms of what is being done and found.
 The structures being revealed are quite unique and unusual.
-If you're looking for a site that still holds a strong feeling of mystique and wonder, then visit El Tajin.
-For those traveling along the Gulf coast or near Veracruz, a visit to El Tajin will be a thrilling and extremely worthwhile experience.
+If you’re looking for a site that still holds a strong feeling of mystique and wonder, then visit El Tajin.
+For those traveling along the Gulf coast or near Veracruz, a visit to El Tajin will be a stimulating and worthwhile experience.

 Key Attractions